PetarMilikic/function-set-interpreter/README.md

   When function is defined we can write it on output with print command : print f;

-  When declaring a function we can use constans(real numbers), symbol x, sin symbol, cos symbol, and symbols like +,-,*,(,).
+  When declaring a function we can use constans (real numbers), symbol x, sin symbol, cos symbol, and symbols like + ,- ,* ,( ,).

   We can change the value of the declared variable with command like: setName= newValue;  or function functionName= newWalue;